estridge2014/Amazon_Vine_Analysis/README.md

 #### 3. What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?

-Because there are no vine reviews in the dataset, there weren't any vine reviews that earned 5 stars.
-The percentage of non-vine reviews that earned 5-star is 0.7964703318878028.
+Because there are no Vine reviews in the dataset, there were no Vine reviews that earned 5 stars.
+The percentage of non-Vine reviews that earned 5 stars is **79.65%** (calculated as 0.7964703318878028).

 ## Deliverable 3: Conclusion

-While it is possible that this statistic accurately represents individual buyers opinion of the product, this high five star percentage could be a sign of bias in the dataset.
-Two types of self-selection bias are common in product reviews and could possibly affect this dataset.
-Acquisition bias (mostly consumers with a favorable predisposition acquire a product and hence write a product review) and underreporting bias (consumers with extreme, either positive or negative, ratings are more likely to write reviews than consumers with moderate product ratings) could have affected the percentage of 5-star reviews.
+While it is possible that this statistic accurately represents individual buyers' opinions of the product, this high percentage of 5-star reviews could also indicate potential bias in the dataset.
+Two common types of self-selection bias in product reviews may have influenced these results:

+1. **Acquisition Bias**: Consumers with a favorable predisposition toward a product are more likely to acquire it and subsequently write a review.
+2. **Underreporting Bias**: Consumers with extreme opinions, either highly positive or negative, are more likely to write reviews than those with moderate ratings.

+These biases could have impacted the observed percentage of 5-star reviews.

-Because this dataset contains no (reported) vine reviews I am unable to determine how the vine program would affect the likeliness of bias in this dataset.
+Since this dataset contains no reported Vine reviews, I am unable to evaluate how the Vine program might influence the likelihood of bias within this dataset.